samanthaandrews/samantha-andrews/posts/commitment-to-social-justice-diversity-and-inclusion.md

 ### Self-education

-- Commit to reading one anti-racism book every quarter.
-I’m currently participating in an [abolition book club](https://www.instagram.com/abqabolitionbc/).
-Free and open to anyone who is interested!
-The syllabus is linked in their Instagram bio.
-We meet virtually every few weeks.
+- Commit to reading one anti-racism book or participating (and paying for) a workshop run by BIPOC each year.
+- Commit to changing my mind & unlerning liberal feminism.
+Blog post coming soon.

 ### Financial support